 Qian, L.F. and Zhang,W. Multiple Change-point Detection in Piecewise Exponential Hazard Regression Model with Long-term Survivors and Right Censoring.
 Contemporary Developments in Statistical Theory, A Festschrift for Hira Lal Koul,Springer Proceedings in Mathematics & Statistics, 68 (2014), 1387-1418.

 Long, H.W. and Qian, L.F.
 Nadaraya-Watson estimator for stochastic processes driven by stable Levy motions.
 Electronic Journal of Statistics, 7 (2013), 1387-1418.

 Li, Y.X, Qian, L.F. and Zhang, W. Estimation in a change-point hazard regression model with long-term survivors.
 Statistics & Probability Letters, 83 (2013), 1683-1691.

 Dr. Qian serves on editorial board for several statistical journals such as Statistics & Probability Letters, and Advance Probability and Statistics.
 She is a reviewer for MathSciNet, Technometrics, and a professional referee for many statistical journals.
 She has successfully supervised many MS and PhD students in the past twenty years.

 Dr. Qian collaborates with various researchers from many institutions and different fields including finance and business, biology and biomedical science, computer science and engineering, and the government.
-She offers consulting to FAU researchers and local community.
+She offers to consult to FAU researchers and the local community.